cysouw/YAST/text/yast.md

 ## Preface {.unnumbered}

 The motivation to develop yet another syntactic model for an already well-described language like German grew out of a large research project on German diathesis (Cysouw 2023).
 That book claims to provide a complete list of all monoclausal syntactic derivations for German.
-This list is long (currently more than 300 clause derivations, and counting), but clearly finite.
+This list is long (currently more than 300 clause derivations, and counting), but clearly limited.
 The impetus for the current syntactic model was the simple idea to investigate what remains to be done for the syntax once all these monoclausal derivations are put aside.
-In other words, what does a syntactic model look like when monoclausal derivations are reduced to just checkboxes to be ticked, alike to the treatment of other finite morphosyntactic categories like tense or number in a syntactic theory.
+In other words, what does a syntactic model look like when monoclausal derivations are reduced to just checkboxes to be ticked, alike to the treatment of other morphosyntactic categories like tense or number in a syntactic theory.
 The current proposal is the result of following that premise through.
 In essence, the current approach is an experiment build on a single fundamental question, namely what a syntax would look like when monoclausal derivation (called "stacking" in Cysouw 2023) is strictly separated from subordination.

 Syntactic models need an acronym, so here I present to you YAST.
 This name started out in jest for 'Yet Another Syntax Theory', but I got enamored by the name, so it stuck.
 There is a slightly deeper meaning to this name, however.
-The acronym YAST is an obvious nod to YAML, which started out as meaning "Yet Another Markup Language".
-But then, as YAML was developed further, it turned out to be much more useful than originally anticipated, which led to a recursive backronym "YAML Ain't Markup Language".
+The acronym YAST is an obvious nod to YAML, and the astute observer will discern some superficial similarities in notation.
+The abbreviation YAML started out as meaning "Yet Another Markup Language".
+But then, as YAML was developed further, it turned out to be much more useful than originally anticipated, which led to the instroduction of a recursive backronym "YAML Ain't Markup Language".
 In the same vein, the YAST approach turned out to be much more useful than I had anticipated, so I now interpret the acronym YAST as a backronym meaning "YAST Ain't (just) Syntax Theory".
 But what's in a name?
 In the end it's just a sequence of letters to identify the approach to morphosyntactic analysis as outlined in this book.

 The result is remarkable: with the hundreds of clause derivations from Cysouw (2023) out of the way, a reasonably fragment of a syntax for German can be formulated with just very few rules.
 I have implemented these rules in Python using XML-tree structures, and this part of the syntax takes just a few hundred lines of code.
 It can produce complete sentences with ordering, case marking, agreement and syntactic control for a wide range of complex syntactic structures.
 The remaining hundreds of clausal derivations (as listed in Cysouw 2023) also can be easily implemented in just a dozen or so lines of code each.
 Currently only a small exemplary subset of those has been implemented.
 There is also a basic parser, which is not very good yet, but there is ample room for improvement.

 The syntactic rules presented here describe (standard) German.
 However, the general architecture of YAST seems transferable to other languages.
-The analysis of sentence structures in YAST is fully compatible with typological insights about the worldwide linguistic diversity as, for example, summarized in Croft (2022).
-I have tried to adapt my terminology to Croft's to make the parallels even more obvious.
-Still, linguistic diversity is vast, and I do not dare to predict how much work is necessary to adapt the current framework to other languages.
+The analysis of sentence structures in YAST is fully compatible with typological insights about the worldwide linguistic diversity as discussed in the work of Croft, Dixon and Haspelmath, which have strongly influenced my views on morphysyntax.
+I have tried to adapt my terminology to theirs to make the parallels even more obvious.
+Still, linguistic diversity is vast, and I currently do not dare to predict how much work is necessary to adapt the current framework to other languages.

 The first chapter lays out the principles of YAST in rather abstract terms.
 This is not how YAST originated in my own personal thinking.
 I started out with some simple lines of code to produce German sentences and found various ways to generalize and simplify this algorithm.
 Once things worked quite well in practice I started formulating in more detail what kind of theoretical assumptions I was making.
 In so doing I followed the real scientific procedure as proposed by the Dutch cartoonists John Reid, Bastiaan Geleijnse and Jean-Marc von Tol: "very impressive, dear colleague ... but does it also work in theory?"